Survivorship: During and After Treatment

 To get immediate help, you can also go to the emergency department or call 911.

-Treatment for PTS and PTSD works best when more than one strategy is used.
+Treatment for PTS, ASD, and PTSD works best when more than one strategy is used.
 Common treatments include:

-There are many different types of psychotherapy (talk therapy).
-Common types used to treat PTSD include:
+There are many different types of psychotherapy.
+Common types used to treat PTS, ASD and PTSD include:

-• Cognitive behavioral therapy (CBT): CBT helps you decrease avoidance and increase processing your feelings.
+• Cognitive behavioral therapy (CBT) or trauma-focused CBT: Helps you decrease avoidance and increase processing your feelings.
+In people with ASD, CBT can lower the risk of PTSD.

-• Eye movement desensitization and reprocessing (EMDR): EDMR therapy uses directed eye movements along with talk therapy to help the brain heal from past life experiences.
+• Eye movement desensitization and reprocessing (EMDR): Uses directed eye movements along with talk therapy to help the brain heal from past life experiences.

 • Exposure therapy: Exposure therapy helps you face your triggers and learn to cope with them if they come up again in the future.

 Support or peer groups give you the opportunity to talk with other people who have had similar experiences.
-Even if you have an amazing support system, support groups can help you heal by seeing that you aren’t alone in the way you feel.
+Even if you have a strong support system, support groups can help you heal by seeing that you aren’t alone in the way you feel.

-Your health care team might refer you to additional resources such as patient navigation, social work, counseling, or chaplaincy care.
+Your cancer care team might refer you to additional resources such as patient navigation, social work, counseling, or chaplaincy care to help answer questions and provide support.

 Caregivers and post-traumatic stress

-Caregivers can, and do, get PTS and PTSD as well.
+Caregivers can, and do, get PTS, ASD, and PTSD as well.

 Learning that someone you love has cancer, seeing their pain, and helping them through the cancer experience can be very traumatizing.

 One study found that about 1 in 5 families with teenage cancer survivors had a parent with PTSD.
 Research also shows that parents of children receiving cancer treatment often develop stress-related symptoms.
-It isn’t just parents who get PTSD.
 Spouses, children, and other types of caregivers are also at risk.

-It can be difficult to talk about PTSD.
-It might help to write down your symptoms before you talk with your health care team, so you don’t forget.
+Overall, PTS, ASD, and PTSD after cancer are real and treatable.
+Getting support early can improve emotional health and quality of life.
+It may help to write down your symptoms before you talk with your cancer care team so you don’t forget.
 You can also write down any questions you want to ask.
 Here are some ideas:

 • Based on my symptoms, do you think I could have PTSD?